Juhani Ojala: SJK

 On 1 September 2016, Ojala signed with SJK.
 He made his debut for SJK on 9 September 2016 playing full 90 minutes in a match against Inter Turku.

 Vejle

 On 26 August 2019, Danish 1st Division club Vejle Boldklub confirmed, that they had signed Ojala.
 He reached promotion to the Danish Superliga during his first season at the club, and personally finished with 22 appearances in which he scored two goals.

 On 14 September 2020, his debut in the Superliga, he scored in a 4–2 loss to rivals AGF.

 Motherwell

 On 29 July 2021, Motherwell announced the signing of Ojala on a two-year contract.
 Ojala left Motherwell by mutual consent on 1 September 2022, having played 24 times for the club.

 Doxa Katokopias

 On 11 January 2023, Doxa Katokopias announced the signing of Ojala.

+Return to Finland

+After a short stint with Honka in 2023, Ojala signed with newly promoted Veikkausliiga club IF Gnistan ahead of the 2024 Veikkausliiga season.
+On 27 June 2025, Ojala made his 100th appearance in the league and scored his first goal for Gnistan, in a 2–2 home draw against Inter Turku, with a long ball from the halfway line over the Inter goalkeeper Eetu Huuhtanen.

 International career

 In November 2010, after representing Finland on youth levels, Ojala was called up to the national team squad to face San Marino.
 He made his national team debut on 15 November 2011 in a friendly match against Denmark in Esbjerg when Mixu Paatelainen used him as a substitute.
 He gained his first FIFA World Cup qualification appearance 12 October 2012 in Helsinki Olympic Stadium in a match against Georgia.
 During autumn of 2012 he established himself as a regular in the national team.
 He made his first goal for Finland on 9 January 2017 in a friendly match in Tahnoun bin Mohammed Stadium, Al Ain against Morocco.

 Ojala was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.